 This Black Mirror episode really ends up sticking with you, because the characters start out so pure and with such strong intentions.
 Basically, a girl wants to sing on a television competition, but will never have the credits to do so.
 She works for credits and housing by providing power for the city grid by riding stationary bikes.
 A boy falls in love with her and gives her the credits to audition on this strange American Idol.

 They trust each other and care for each other, and he thinks she has it in her to win.
-Instead, the judges pressure her to join up the porn channel instead.
+Instead, the judges pressure her to join up the adult content channel instead.
 And she is only seen on screen looking dead-eyed as she performs sex acts.

 This isn’t the end though like you’d expect.
 The boy saves up enough credits to audition on the show and takes a piece of broken glass with him to the performance.
 He performs a dance but then threatens to stab himself in the neck as he makes a point to berate the entire system they live through by calling everyone out and raising awareness.